 I grew up learning about landline phone networks, and cellular networks as they came online.
 Packet switching, CDMA, and GSM networks, and bandwidth sales were a part of my childhood.
 While other kids learned checkers I learned about the challenges of counting millions of dimes from telephone booths across the country.
 So I have an informed opinion about the role data centers, cellular networks and partnerships with carriers will play in the global expansion of LiveOps and game streaming and the success of Google, Amazon, and Microsoft.
 The race for game streaming boils down to latency, depth of catalogue, cost, and the realization that the medium changes the message.

 My money is on Microsoft over Google and Amazon for a few reasons.
 First, they have a forward-thinking attitude towards their data center placement.
 They’ve invested heavier in India, China, Japan, Korea, and have a few data centers in Africa.
 And I suspect there will be more investment from Azure in South America and Africa at a faster rate than AWS specifically because of game streaming.
-They also have a long-history of partnering with games makers, running their own games studiso, and as the only competitor with a full-fledged console they are light years ahead of the competition.
+They also have a long-history of partnering with games makers, running their own games studios, and as the only competitor with a full-fledged console they are light years ahead of the competition.
 This gives them an edge in licensing, and international copyright and regulatory issues that will plague the industry as it expands worldwide.
 Their approach to roll outs is similar to what they’ve done for their legacy games.
 They are working to address the challenges of playing on a phone (they’ve got patents on add-ons to adapt the phone into a controller and play directly on the phone without a controller).
 And their investment in Playfab as an Azure service and the scale of Playfab they’ve reached to support Sea of Thieves shows they are thinking very differently about the space.
 They are looking to create an ecosystem that supports MMORPG and casual games deployed globally via Azure which handles latencies by games being assigned to the closest data centers.
 Their challenge at scale will be how to lower cost of the Xbox blades and bandwidth requirements and how best to pair and track gameplayer locations while preserving privacy.
 They will face more latency for game players as they move to the developing world’s less robust cellular networks supported by less data centers.

 Google has the fewest data centers and no console experience.
 Though they captured first mover status with Stadia’s almost 40 games, and their streaming beta of Assassin’s Creed, they lack both the depth in data center locations and the partnerships with game makers to expand quickly into blockbuster games.
 They don’t have a ready-made LiveOps offering either.
 Instead they expect customers to piecemeal their system from the marketing, data, localization, and AI offerings that can be glommed together from their narrower service offerings.